earthor1/TTYD-Randomizer-AP-Tracker/README.md

 # TTYD-Key-Item-Tracker
-A simple poptracker pack that can track items for Paper Mario: The Thousand Year Door, maybe updated for later use with the Archipelago Randomizer, but is just a fun project to have for now. maybe use it for the extreme rando or a vanilla playthrough? idk
+A Poptracker pack that can track items and locations for the Paper Mario: The Thousand Year Door Randomizer by jamesbrq, supporting use with Archipelago.

+This pack supports multiple styles and layouts.